 - Helping the patient learn to select alternative words and monosyllabic speech.

-- Encouraging the patient to spelling or over articulate when they aren’t understood.
+- Encouraging the patient to spell or over-articulate their words when they aren’t understood.

-- Creating personalized communication cues for patient and their caregiver.
-For example, you may have the patient start their conversation with the word “lunch”, which triggers the caregiver with a context for what is coming next.
+- Creating personalized communication cues for the patient and their caregiver.
+For example, you may have the patient start their conversation with the word “lunch,” which triggers the caregiver with a clue of what is coming next.

 Specializing in Treatment of Dysarthria